forlenza/forlenza/README.md

-Honing my skills with Python, and automating GIS workflows using SciPy, Rasterio, Geopandas, etc while simultaneously learning C++, for some reason!
+Honing my skills with Python, and automating GIS workflows using SciPy, Rasterio, Geopandas, etc while simultaneously learning C++, in spite of myself.

 <!---
 forlenza/forlenza is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.